 Once both are done, we should be able to build high value products that use enough carbon in solid form to completely offset anthropogenic GHG emissions.

 To lower the cost to produce products from nano carbons, the method to manufacture nano carbons should be lowest cost: practically free, in other words open sourced.
-The fastest way to get wide-spread usage is to use an open source license.If you currently use graphene or are working with Bio-tech and possibly graphene, contact Shannon, as she's looking for future customers.
+The fastest way to get wide-spread usage is to use an open source license.If you currently use graphene or are working with Bio-tech, contact Shannon, as she's looking for future customers.

 Any (new) manufacturing method producing highly refined carbon particles from atmospheric CO2 produced by Autofracture LLC will be open sourced (CC BY).
-Products built using the synthesized carbon nano particles will be commercialized.
+Products built using the synthesized nanocarbon particles will be commercialized.

-Shannon is heading this research, to make consumer electronic portable energy storage devices incorporating carbon nano-allotropes.
+Shannon is heading this research, to make consumer electronic portable energy storage devices incorporating nano carbon allotropes.
 She's looking for a co-founder.
-In to phonons, fermions, QHE, and contact resistance?
+In to fermions, differing fermi-energy levels, contact resistance, phonons and dynamic systems?
 Do you love the Maker Faire & Techshop, or does your garage look like the Techshop?

 Email: shannon at autofracture.com